Skip to main content

 Ginger Juice

-Spicy ginger drink mixed with lemon, sugar, and sometimes pineapple.
-Refreshing in hot weather.
+A spicy ginger drink mixed with lemon, sugar, and sometimes pineapple.
+Good against the heat.

 juiceCold